web-extend/web-extend/docs/api/web-extend.md

 - Type: `ExtensionManifest`
 - Default: `{}`

-Customize `manifest` configuration which defaults to `{}`.
-WebExtend will merge the `manifest` option and the fields parsed from entry files (the previous is prior), and generate `manifest.json` automatically.
+Customize `manifest` configuration.
+WebExtend will merge the `manifest` option and the fields parsed from entry files (the previous takes precedence).
+The merged configuration will be used to generate `manifest.json` automatically.

 #### target